jaccomoc/jactl/docs/pages/integration-guide.md

 If for your application it makes sense for classes to have access to globals then you can invoke this method with `true`.

+### hasOwnFunctions(boolean value)

+This controls whether the `JactlContext` object will have its own set of functions/methods registered with it.
+By default, all `JactlContext` share the same functions/methods registered using `Jactl.function() ... .register()` or `Jactl.method(type) ... .register()` (see section below on [Adding New Functions/Methods](#adding-new-functionsmethods)).

+If you would like to have different sets of functions/methods for different sets of scripts you can create different `JactlContext` objects and register different sets of functions/methods with each object.

+Note that whatever functions/methods have been registered at the time that the `JactlContext` is created will be available to scripts compiled with that `JactlContext` so it makes sense to register all functions/methods that you would like to be available to all scripts before creating any `JactlContext` objects.

+See [Adding New Functions/Methods](#adding-new-functionsmethods) for more details.

 ### Chaining Method Calls

 The methods for building a `JactlContext` can be chained in any order (apart from `create()` which must be first